 Poems

-Written by families together at workshops or events
+Written by families

 For many people. writing or talking about their experience can be very valuable.
 We welcome people sharing with their experience or thoughts through writing.
 We have run creative writing workshops at some of our family days, where the group work on a piece of writing together, each contributing to it.
 The finished results are often very poignant, powerful and a real work of collaboration.